 - shredded Parmesan cheese for garnish, optional

 - In a large pot over medium high heat, heat the olive oil.
+Add the onions to the pot, and saute until soft.
 Add the beef to the hot oil.
 Season with salt & pepper, to taste.

 - Cook the beef, stirring and crumbling as it cooks, until it's completely browned- no pink remaining.
 Strain the meat, removing all excess grease, and return it to the pot.

 - Stir in the tomatoes, vodka, and chili flakes until evenly incorporated.
 Turn the heat to high, and bring the mixture to a boil.
 Stir the sauce until it's reduced by half, and slightly thickened.